thediveo/lxkns/README.md

 Reference all your resources with relative paths, including your shortcut/favorite icon, et cetera.
 Remove any `%PUBLIC_URL%/` from any other place than the `<base />` element.

+Don't forget the (REST) API calls: these need to be relative, too.

+In order to make HTML5 DOM routing properly work behind a path-rewriting reverse proxy the SPA needs to pick up its own `<base />` element path and then pass that on to its DOM router; see `web/lxkns/src/utils/basename.ts` and `web/lxkns/src/app/App.tsx` for how this is done in lxkns.

 #### lxkns Service Container Deployment